What are clinical trials?

 In order to participate in a trial, you must give informed consent.
 This means that a patient can only take part once a healthcare professional has explained the aims, procedures, benefits and risks of the study and the patient has demonstrated that they have fully understood this information and give their consent to participate.
 In some cases it may be possible for someone else to give informed consent on a patient’s behalf, for example when a parent consents for their child to take part in a clinical trial.

 Recruitment and access to clinical trials will vary greatly depending on the type of study, the phase of the trial, where the trial is located and where you are located.
-However, the most common way of entering a clinical trial is to be referred by your doctor.
+Clinical trials for rare diseases are often complicated by the small populations affected and as such it can be difficult to recruit enough volunteers, particularly for phase III.
+The most common way of entering a clinical trial is to be referred by your doctor.
 Therefore, if you find a trial you are interested in joining, you should talk this through with your doctor.

 Additionally, you could also contact the trial coordinator to discuss if you are eligible to participate.
 Please do bear in mind that eligibility for clinical trials is generally quite strict, so even if you would like to participate in a trial, it may not always be possible.